TimSusa/cliptor/README.md

 - Drag and Drop your sample file easily to your clips for every track
 - Cliptor reads all common sound files like mp3, wav, ogg or flac
 - Start, Stop and Pause your clips synchronized to the given BPM
+- Latency-Compensation included, so every sample is synchronized and scheduled to the given BPM
 - Have different Audio-Driver Output for every clip available
 - Change volume for each clip
 - Seek forward or backward during playback ( yes you can do kind of DJing with Cliptor)
 - Start scenes, similar to ableton live
 - Load from or save your current settings to a preset file

+## Operation System Support

+- Desktop Installer: Win, MacOSX and RaspberryPi4 (https://github.com/TimSusa/cliptor/releases)
+- Web-Demo: Win, MacOSX, RaspberryPi4 and Android Mobile Devices (https://cliptor.timsusa.vercel.app/)

+NOTE: Due to a lack of support from Apple, Safari and every Browser on iOS Devices is NOT supported.

+Furthermore, consider downloading and installing the actual release on your machine, because features like drag and drop of audiofiles and saving to a preset are supported here.
+The Webdemo is just only for supposed to be a light show case.

 ## Download and Install